In Every Note ♫

 1st Place: Jisun Kim - Violin (S. Korea) 2nd Place: Yerko Difonis - Piano (Chile) 3rd Place(tied): Ioana Gandrabur - Guitar (Canada), Valérie Poisson - Soprano (Canada) We are pleased to announce that Bella Music Foundation has been awarded a grant administered by the Bergen County Department of Parks, Division of Cultural and Historic Affairs from funds granted by the New Jersey State Council on the Arts for our 2024 BMF Music Festival for the Blind in Fort Lee, NJ on April 28th.

-Join us for the BMF Concert Series: "In Every Note ♫ There is Hope"!
+2024 BMF Concert Series: "In Every Note ♫ There is Hope"!

 JURY CHAIR: Thomas Muraco, Orchestra Conductor, Pianist, and Vocal Coach College Faculty, Manhattan School of Music JURY: Xiao Wang, violinist College Faculty, Manhattan School of Music JURY: Mira Kim, pianist Chief Executive Officer, Bella Music Foundation The concerts of Hanbit Trio J, a visually impaired piano trio from S. Korea, were an astounding success.
 "Darkness to Light: Hanbit Trio J" held on June 16th at Merkin Hall was a truly unforgettable experience that left the audience in awe.
 The concert hall was filled with captivated spectators who were eventually moved to tears by the breathtaking performance.
 The remarkable concert concluded with a thunderous standing ovation, a testament to the extraordinary talent of Hanbit Trio J (pianist Jae Hyouk Lee, violinist Jisun Kim, and cellist Minjoo Kim), and the exceptional New Jersey Youth Symphony (conducted by Helen H. Cha-Pyo) Especially notable was when the Senate and General Assembly of the State of New Jersey commended Bella Music Foundation as an exceptional nonprofit, valued for its engaging programs and unwavering support for blind musicians.
 Recognizing its significance within the classical music community and beyond, they sent Bella Music Foundation a joint legislative resolution signed by the Senate President, Nicholas P. Scutari, and the Assembly Speaker, Craig J. Coughlin.
 In addition, Euy Whan Kim, the Consul General of the Republic of Korea in New York, delivered congratulatory remarks.
 Special guests including Kwang Suk Kim, the President of the Korean Association of NY, Kyung Mun Nam, the President of KCC, and Leslie Jones, the Executive Director of FMDG Music School for the Blind, were in attendance and introduced.
 Similarly, the concert at Bethany Church on June 14th was a deeply emotional affair, with the music resonating so powerfully that it brought tears to the eyes of the listeners.
 It was a profound and meaningful event where Hanbit Trio J performed alongside pianist Mira Kim, BMF's CEO and bass Hyong Jo, the CFO.
 Together, they delivered a concert that touched the hearts of all in attendance.
 Mark Zinna, the mayor of Tenafly issued a proclamation recognizing the commendable efforts of the Bella Music Foundation in supporting blind musicians and delivered congratulatory remarks.
 On June 13th, the concert hall at Holland Christian Home became a sea of tears as the audience members were profoundly moved by the performance, both during and after the concert.
 Hanbit's exceptional skills and heartfelt music created an atmosphere of pure emotional connection, leaving a lasting impact on everyone present.
 Our concert received extensive coverage in numerous media outlets. |